-As indicated in the footnotes to Table 2, RFI is known to be a problem at all VLBA sites at 90 cm and 50 cm.
-RFI is also problematic at some sites at some times within the 20 cm and 13 cm regions.
-The AOC frequency coordinator, Bill Brundage (see Section 25.4), can be consulted for details.
+at some times within the 20 cm and 13 cm regions.
+The AOC frequency coordinator, Clint Janes (see Section 25.4), can be consulted for details.

 5 VLBA SIGNAL PATH

 This section describes the devices in the signal path at a VLBA antenna site.
 Devices in Sections 5.1-5.6 and 5.8-5.11 are located at the antenna; all others are in the site control building.